beego/beedoc/en-US/mvc/controller/jsonxml.md

 # JSON, XML and JSONP

 Beego is also designed for API application.
 When we build API application we need to responde JSON or XML often.
-Beego provided a simple approache:
+Beego provided a simple approach:

-- Responde to JSON data:
+- Respond to JSON data:

 	```go
 	func (this *AddController) Get() {